-As we head into the new year, I realized I should probably be re-evaluating all aspects of my life on at least an annual basis to help me stay on track.
+As we prepare for the New Year, I realized I should probably be re-evaluating all aspects of my life on at least an annual basis to help me stay on track.
 To help me do this, I created this checklist to help me analyze and organize all of these areas.
 I hope it helps you too.

-Fill in the form below to get immediate access to this printable and all of my other printables in one place!
+Fill in the form below to get immediate access to this printable.

 House